Project163/HugeBugRepository/README.md

     ```sh
     pip install -r framework/requirements.txt
     ```
+    Alternatively, you can install them manually:
+    ```sh
+    pip install requests beautifulsoup4
+    ```

 ### Configuration

 1.  **Define Target Projects:**
-    Edit the `framework/example1.txt` file to specify the projects you want to mine.
-Each line represents a project and should be a tab-separated list with the following format:
+    Edit the `framework/example.txt` file(if it not exists, you can create it manually) to specify the projects you want to mine.
+Each line represents a project and should be a **tab-separated** list with the following format:
     `project_id	project_name	repository_url	issue_tracker_name	issue_tracker_project_id	bug_fix_regex`

     Example line: